 Pecans are a great source of fiber, protein, and potassium.
 They also contain calcium, iron, vitamin b-6, and magnesium.
 Like most nuts, they are high in calories so it is a good idea to keep your serving sizes on the smaller end.
 10 pecan halves have almost 100 calories, but they can be a perfect snack or a topping on a salad!

 This recipe can make a great gift or enjoy it for yourself!
-Again, I like adding them to salads, but if you could easily munch on these all on their own.
+I like enjoying a handful for a snack, but you could easily add these to a variety of recipes.
 Try to maybe not eat the whole batch in one setting though. :)

 1/2 tsp salt